Road6943/Arras-Theme-In-Game-Editor/README.md

 **How to Upgrade to a Newer Version:**
 1. Go to [this link right here](https://github.com/Road6943/Arras-Theme-In-Game-Editor/raw/main/final/theme_in_game_editor.user.js), and you should see a Tampermonkey tab appear.
-2. Click "Reinstall" to upgrade to a newer version.
+2. Click "Update" or "Reinstall" to upgrade to a newer version.
 3. Congrats!
 You're done!
 You can now return to playing [arras.io](https://arras.io/)!

 ---